Hospiria/php-just-date/README.md

 This library aims to make it simple to work with just the date part, or just the time part.

+Note these instructions are for version 2 - see the [migration guide](migration.md) for help migrating from version 1.

 ## Install

 ```